Sheroon09/python/Python_Day_3.md

 user_input_string = input("Enter a string: ")

 # Printing the inputs
+#f-string, to call the expressions enclosed in curly braces {}.
 print(f"You entered an integer: {user_input_int}")
 print(f"You entered a float: {user_input_float}")
 print(f"You entered a string: {user_input_string}")